Oolite: Occurrence

 Some exemplar oolitic limestone was formed in England during the Jurassic period, and forms the Cotswold Hills, the Isle of Portland with its famous Portland Stone, and part of the North York Moors.
 A particular type, Bath Stone, gives the buildings of the World Heritage City of Bath their distinctive appearance.
 Carboniferous Hunts Bay Oolite lies under much of south Wales.

-The Atlantic Coastal Ridge of southeastern Florida, the islands of the Lower Florida Keys, and much of the Everglades, are underlain by Miami Oolite.
+The Miami Rock Ridge of southeastern Florida, the islands of the Lower Florida Keys, and much of the Everglades, are underlain by Miami Oolite.
 This limestone was formed by deposition when shallow seas covered the area between periods of glaciation.
 The material consolidated and eroded during later exposure above the ocean surface.

-One of the world's largest freshwater lakebed oolites is the Shoofly Oolit, a section of the Glenns Ferry Formation on southwestern Idaho's Snake River Plain.
+One of the world's largest freshwater lakebed oolites is the Shoofly Oolite, a section of the Glenns Ferry Formation on southwestern Idaho's Snake River Plain.
 10 million years ago, the Plain formed the bed of Lake Idaho.
 Wave action in the lake washed sediments back and forth in the shallows on the southwestern shore, forming ooids and depositing them on steeper benches near the shore in 2- to 40-foot thicknesses.
 When the lake drained (2 to 4 million years ago), the oolite was left behind, along with siltstone, volcanic tuffs and alluvium from adjacent mountain slopes.
 The other sediments eroded away, while the more resistant oolite weathered into hummocks, small arches and other natural "sculptures".
 The Shoofly Oolite lies on public land west of Bruneau, Idaho managed by the Bureau of Land Management (BLM).
 The physical and chemical properties of the Shoofly Oolite are the setting for a suite of rare plants, which the BLM protects through land use management and on-site interpretation.

 This type of limestone is also found in Indiana in the United States.
 The town of Oolitic, Indiana, was founded for the trade in limestone and bears its name.
 Quarries in Oolitic, Bedford, and Bloomington contributed the materials for such U.S. landmarks as the Empire State Building in New York and the Pentagon in Arlington, Virginia.
 Many of the buildings on the Indiana University campus in Bloomington are built with native oolitic limestone material, and the Soldiers' and Sailors' Monument in downtown Indianapolis, Indiana, is built mainly of grey oolitic limestone.

 Oolites also appear in the Conococheague limestone, of Cambrian age, in the Great Appalachian Valley in Pennsylvania, Maryland, West Virginia, and Virginia.

 Rogenstein is a term describing a specific type of oolite in which the cementing matter is argillaceous.